biswajit150803/nodejs_roadmap/README.md

 # Node.js Developer Roadmap

-> Roadmap to becoming a Backend(Node.js) Developer in 2024
+> Roadmap to become a Backend(Node.js) Developer in 2024

 Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a Node.js(backend) developer.
 I made this roadmap as a tip for all my juniors who ask me, "What should I learn next as a Node.js developer?"